webexpress-framework/WebExpress/doc/development_guide.md

 |Dependency  |String         |n            |Yes      |Defines a dependency on another plugin and is specified via the PluginId.
 |Applcation  |`IApplication` |n            |No       |A concrete class that implements IApplication or an interface that marks the application class that is to be extended.

 The implemented methods from the interface cover the life cycle of the plugin.
 Meta information about the plugin is stored in the `PluginContext` and is available globally via the `PluginManager`.
+Below is a UML diagram that highlights the structure and connections between the `PluginManager` and plugins.

 ```
 ╔WebExpress.Core═══════════════════════════════════════════════════════════════════════╗